 We live in a busy and loud world so it can be nice to have some peace and quiet, even when you’re out and about.
 Luckily this is possible thanks to the invention of noise cancelling headphones and these are the best ones you can buy.

-Headphones come in all manner of shapes, sizes and types and although noise cancelling used to be fairly rare, it’s now widely available with lots of choice.
+Headphones come in all manner of shapes, sizes and types and although noise cancelling used to be fairly rare, it’s now widely available with lots of choices.
 While many fetch a high price, there are some cheaper options too.

 Bose and Sony are well-known for it but there are various alternatives out there.
-We also have round-ups for overall best headphones, wireless headphones, true wireless earbuds and cheap headpones if you're looking for something else.
+We also have round-ups for overall best headphones, wireless headphones, true wireless earbuds and cheap headphones if you're looking for something else.
 Scroll to beyond the list for our advice on noise-cancelling headphones.